raimohanska/newboard/Performance.md

 ## Status

+- Rect selection is super slow with 10000 notes.
+Not investigated.
 - Zoom surprizingly sluggish and content-visibility et al do not seem to help
 - Dragging around still sluggish.
 What up?

+## To try

+- Convert to Y.js, see effect

 ## Performance optimizations